United Auto Workers: Politics and dissent

 The UAW leadership supported the programs of the New Deal Coalition, strongly supported civil rights, and strongly supported Lyndon Johnson's Great Society.
 The UAW became strongly anti-communist after it expelled its Communist leaders in the late 1940s following the Taft–Hartley Act, and supported the Vietnam War and opposed the antiwar Democratic candidates.

+The UAW had positioned itself as an ally of the civil rights movement.
+Walter Reuther marched alongside Martin Luther King Jr. at the 1963 March on Washington.
+Marc Stepp, Vice President of the UAW, from 1974-1989, was able to articulate the daily struggles of Black auto workers who face exclusion, discrimination, and instability on the job.
+Stepp also advocated for the incorporation of affirmative action into union contracts and pushed the UAW to hold employees accountable for antidiscrimination clauses.

 According to political scientist Charles Williams, the UAW used the rhetoric of civic or liberal nationalism to fight for the rights of Black workers and other workers of color between the 1930s and 1970s.
 At the same time, it used this rhetoric to simultaneously rebuff the demands and limit the organizing efforts of Black workers seeking to overcome institutional racial hierarchies in the workplace, housing, and the UAW.
 The UAW leadership denounced these demands and efforts as antidemocratic and anti-American.
 Three examples, Williams argues, show how the UAW's use of working class nationalism functioned as a counter subversive tradition within American liberalism: the UAW campaign at the Ford plant in Dearborn, Michigan, in the late 1930s, the 1942 conflict in Detroit over the black occupancy of the Sojourner Truth housing project, and the responses of the UAW under the conservative leadership of Reuther to the demands of Black workers for representation in UAW leadership between the mid-1940s and the 1960s.
 See also League of Revolutionary Black Workers and Dodge Revolutionary Union Movement for the history of Black workers who questioned the corrupt leadership of the UAW in the 1960s and the 1970s.

 The UAW was the most instrumental outside financial and operational supporter of the first Earth Day in 1970.
 According to Denis Hayes, Earth Day's first national coordinator, "Without the UAW, the first Earth Day would have likely flopped!"